-Visitor management is the process of identifying and tracking people entering your workplace.
-This usually requires people to verify who they are by signing in and providing details such as their name, company and reason for visiting.
+Visitor management is the process of identifying and tracking all the people entering your workplace.
+This includes employees, contractors and visitors.
+It usually requires people to verify who they are by signing in.
+For new visitors it may require providing details such as name, company and reason for visiting.
 Depending on the site, it may also involve health surveys, and documents to verify someone is safe, authorised and compliant to enter.
 The process itself can be very manual and involve staff and/or visitors filling out a paper log book to record attendance.
 However, the process can also be automated using software and contactless kiosks.

-The best place to start when evaluating visitor management systems is to look at the user experience for staff and visitors.
+The best place to start when evaluating visitor management systems is to look at the user experience for staff, contractors and visitors.
 A system can have all the bells and whistles but if the experience of signing in is cumbersome, then people won't use it.

 The check in experience should be touchless if possible, especially as we learn to live with COVID.
 No one wants to touch a screen, deal with dirty pens or scan their fingerprint anymore.